 |From the Handbook for Historic Preservation Commissions in North Carolina (published jointly by Preservation North Carolina and the State Historic Preservation Office).|

 Local historic landmarks are sites designated by a local governing board following the study and recommendation of the site by an appropriately appointed local historic preservation commission.
 Unlike historic districts which generally include a number of historic buildings within a designated area, landmark designation is generally reserved for a specific historic property, which can include any of the following categories: individual buildings, structures, sites, areas or objects.
-The chart to the right includes descriptions and examples of the types of property that might be designated as a landmark within each category.
+The chart includes descriptions and examples of the types of property that might be designated as a landmark within each category.
 For AnyPlace, NC, the relevant category for the historic school property is an individual building.
 However, the broad range of property that can be designated as a local historic landmark offers communities the opportunity to think broadly about leveraging and preserving diverse historic assets in the local area.